 Let the management at a local café or restaurant know how you feel about their vegan options.
 (Politely, of course!)
 PETA makes it easy with our vegan restaurant comment cards.

-January 26: Tell the World (or at Least Your Followers) You’re Vegan
+January 18: Tell the World (or at Least Your Followers) That You’re Vegan

 Use a PETA photo frame on your Facebook profile photo (such as the “I’m a Friend to Animals” one), or try our animal-friendly Instagram filters when recording stories about how much you love being vegan.